OS-SFT/Taxonomy-Mappings-Library/Single Taxonomies/Imperial CCFI Climate Risk/README.md

 ## Summary Observations

 - Climate Risk as an entity has the capability to cause reduction in various asset categories.
-The impact of this change can resonate into credit risk and can therefore, play a major role in a how a firm makes it's financial decisions.
+The impact of this change can resonate into credit risk and can therefore, play a major role in how a firm makes it's financial decisions.
 As a result, it is impossible to measure the amount of exposure given a firm's position.
 - The report used for constructing this taxonomy captures three important areas of risk:
   -  Physical Risks
   -  Transition Risks (related to adaption and mitigation)